andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 ## TL;DR

-TODO: revisit this

-- Lambda layers are immutable
-- `esbuild` will bundle code not in excluded modules
+- `esbuild` will bundle layer code if you are not careful
-  - Need to bundle manually
-- Can use paths in `tsconfig`
+- Use `paths` in `tsconfig` to compile locally
+- Lambda layers are immutable and functions reference a specific version
-- Can use SSM parameters to deploy updates with no rebuild
+- SSM parameters can be used to deploy updates with no rebuild

-Conclusion, npm better for most use cases of reuse.
+- Conclusion, `npm` better for most use cases of reuse.

 ## The starting point

-In a previous [post](TODO), I created a Lambda function that used a hexagonal architecture approach.
+In an earlier post, I created a Lambda function that used a hexagonal architecture approach.
 The following diagram shows how we abstracted the implementation of the data stores from the domain logic.

 ![Lambda function with hexagonal architecture](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/hexagonal-lambda-layers/hexagonal-lambda.png?raw=true)